 This rough-skinned treefrog may be greenish brown, yellow, red or black.
 It has a dark triangular patch between the eyes and relatively short legs.
-The maximum size of the adult is under 4 centimetres.
+Adults typically reach two to three centimetres.
 The breeding call is a rasping or clicking sound, like two pebbles or stones being struck together.
-Listen to the call of the northern cricket frog(Acris crepitans) (courtesy of Adopt-A-Pond Wetland Conservation Programme).
+Listen to the call of the Blanchard’s cricket frog(Acris crepitans) (courtesy of Adopt-A-Pond Wetland Conservation Programme).

-Northern cricket frogs are usually found along the edges of permanent ponds but have also been known to occur in natural marshes, deep drainage ditches and abandoned quarries.
-Though classed as a treefrog, the northern cricket frog is not known to climb into trees or bushes.
+Blanchard’s cricket frogs are usually found along the edges of permanent ponds but have also been known to occur in natural marshes, deep drainage ditches and abandoned quarries.
+Though classed as a treefrog, the Blanchard’s cricket frog is not known to climb into trees or bushes.

 The tadpoles of this species eat suspended matter, organic debris, algae and plant tissue.
 Adult cricket frogs eat small insects and other terrestrial invertebrates.
 Individuals rarely live more than one or two years.
 These frogs overwinter in leaf litter or just under the soil surface and may hibernate communally.